-Created by Megan Loughlin Nerz, Volunteer for Legislative Advocacy.
+Created by Megan Loughlin Nerz, Former Volunteer for Legislative Advocacy.
 Updated in 2017 by Steve Ford, Volunteer Program Associate.

 Note: Because the NC Council of Churches is made up of Christian denominations, this toolkit has been prepared specifically with Christians in mind.
 However, most of its content would be equally useful for people of other faiths.